Isle of Wight Guru

 Cowes floating bridge

-There's also a 'floating bridge' which links (West) Cowes and East Cowes
+There's also a 'floating bridge' that links (West) Cowes and East Cowes

 What about bringing a bike to the Isle of Wight from Southampton?